adamwiles/GroupMe-Bot-Kit/README.md

 ###Create a Bot
 To create a new bot:
-*Name : bots name required to create the bot
+- Name : bots name required to create the bot
-*GroupId : required to send messages to a group *Avatar: url to bot's picture (must go through GroupMe's image service) *Callback: url that will recieve a copy of all message sent to bots group
+- GroupId : required to send messages to a group
+- Avatar: url to bot's picture (must go through GroupMe's image service)
+- Callback: url that will recieve a copy of all message sent to bots group

-'''javascript
+'''
 var bot = new Bot("Name", GROUP_ID);
 bot.register(USER_TOKEN);
 bot.sendMessage("Test Message");